eclipse-langium/langium-website/content/docs/grammar-language.md

 [QUESTION]Is it possible with EBNF to have a "range cardinality" similar to the {x,y} in regex?

 [QUESTION]Should we add examples of cardinalities here?
-#### Keywords
-[QUESTION] SHOULD THIS PART BE ONLY ABOUT THE RESERVED KEYWORDS?
-KEYWORDS USED FOR TERMINAL RULES ONLY?
-Keywords are terminal rules used by the Langium grammar itself.
-- `grammar`
-- `import`
-- `entry`
-- `hidden`
-- `fragment`

-[QUESTION] WHAT ARE ALL THE KEYWORDS IN THE LANGIUM GRAMMAR AND SHOULD THEY BE EXPLAINED HERE OR IN THEIR RESPECTIVE SECTION?

 #### Character Range
 The operator `..` is used to declare a character range.
 It is equivalent to the operator `-`in regular expression.